Barkly East

 Xhosa and Afrikaans are spoken by most of the inhabitants, while English and some Sotho are also spoken.
-The primary economic base of the district is sheep-farming, the pasturage being excellent.
+The primary economic base of the district is sheep-farming.

 History

 Like Barkly West, the town is named after Sir Henry Barkly, governor of the Cape Colony from 1870 to 1877.
 On 14 December 1874 the then-Governor, Sir Henry Barkly proclaimed that a town could split from Wodehouse.